Virtual Data Protection Officer in Data Security: Roles and Responsibilities

 • Developing and implementing data protection policies and procedures to establish a robust framework for safeguarding sensitive information.

-• Conducting comprehensive risk assessments to identify potential threats and vulnerabilities, and advising on suitable security measures to mitigate these risks.
+• Conducting comprehensive risk assessments to identify potential threats and vulnerabilities and advising on suitable security measures to mitigate these risks.

 • Liaising with regulatory bodies and data protection authorities to ensure adherence to legal requirements and to address any concerns or inquiries.